Samsung/tizen-docs/docs/application/design/wearable/ui-components/buttons.md

 # Buttons

 Tapping a button performs an action.
-They can appear on almost any screen, should be easy to tap, and designed according to the purpose of an action.
+Buttons can appear on almost any screen, should be easy to tap, and are designed according to the purpose of an action.

 ## Usage

 -   **Use a bottom button when providing one important action on a screen**

-    Using a bottom button is recommended when you only provide one major function on a screen.
+    We recommend using a bottom button when you only provide one major function on a screen.
 If you don’t have enough space for a bottom button, use a text button instead.

 -   **Use more options when providing multiple actions**

-    If you need multiple buttons on one screen, move less important actions to [More options](../patterns/more-options.html).
+    If you need multiple buttons on one screen, move any less important actions to [More options](../patterns/more-options.md).

 ## Behavior